Frequently Asked Questions

 Is there a range for amount per intern placement that we should budget for?

 There is no right answer.
-In the past, this program has funded grants where employers have structured their experience so that a participant has 6 weeks of part-time internship experience and receives a $1,000 stipend.
-Others have paid interns at am hourly rate equal to the lowest paid employee.
+In the past, this program has funded grants where employers have structured their experience so that a participant has 6 weeks of part-time internship experience and receives a set amount stipend.
+Others have paid interns at an hourly rate equal to the lowest paid employee or at or above minimum wage.
 The second example limits the number of interns the grant may fund, and grantees would then need to pull in other resources (as needed) to place interns, potentially by working out an agreement between the entity applying and employers who may pay a portion of the wages that the grant funds do not cover.

 Is there any issue if an out of state organization applies and does not have a Vermont EIN?